-On this course you will be provided with an in-depth understanding of the technology and architecture of computer communications, photonics and telecommunication networks, wireless telecommunications and related wireless information technologies.
-The course includes the essential element of modern optical communication systems based on single mode optical fibres from the core to the access, evaluating bandwidth-rich contemporary approaches.
+The practical knowledge and skills you will gain as a student on the MSc Communications Engineering course include being presented with the essential element of modern optical communication systems based on single mode optical fibres from the core to the access, evaluating bandwidth-rich contemporary approaches.

-You will also be introduced to technologies underlying the compressions and transmission of digital video over networking platforms, gain knowledge on the channel models and associated impairments that typically limit the performance of wireless systems, and learn to design optimum digital communication receivers for some basic communications channel models.
-The College of Engineering held accreditation for all Electronic and Electrical Engineering Degrees from the Institution of Engineering and Technology (IET) from September 1982 to August 2016.
-We are currently undergoing the re-accreditation process that will be completed in March 2017 which is for September 2016 to August 2021.
-Please contact firstname.lastname@example.org for more information.
+As a student on the MSc Communications Engineering course, you will also be introduced to technologies underlying the compressions and transmission of digital video over networking platforms, gain knowledge on the channel models and associated impairments that typically limit the performance of wireless systems, and learn to design optimum digital communication receivers for some basic communications channel models.

 Modules on the MSc Communications Engineering course can vary each year but you could expect to study:

 - Signals and Systems

 - Entrepreneurship for Engineers